taslater/egui_kittest/.github/instructions/instructions.md

 - Responsive layouts that adapt to narrow/medium/wide widths
 - Accessibility via AccessKit roles (queryable in tests)
 - Deterministic tests that assert behavior and visuals
+- Flexible scaling that is robust in tests (discrete buckets; no repaint loops)

 ## Tools you should use